somerandomdev49/mikes-timer/README.md

 For me runs with `export SFML=<SFML PATH> && sh ./run.sh`
 >!
-If using mac, remember to add files from folders in SFML clang installation: `Frameworks` and `extlibs` to `/Library/Frameworks` add `-test` to choose and run some tests.
+If using mac, remember to add files from folders in SFML clang installation: `Frameworks` and `extlibs` to `/Library/Frameworks`

+Use `-test` to see what dialogs are avaliable.

 ## Controls